the-this-pointer/the-this-pointer.github.io/src/blog/2022-8-15-setjmp-longjmp-in-c-part-1.md

 ---
-title: Using "setjmp" and "longjmp" in C
+title: Using "setjmp" and "longjmp" in C - Part 1
 author: Reza
 date: '2022-08-15'
 categories: